Mechanical-Advantage/AdvantageScope/README.md

 ## Installation
 1. Click the release marked "Latest" under "Releases".
 2. Download the appropriate build for your OS & architecture.
+3. When opening the app for the first time on macOS, right click the icon and select "Open" to bypass Gatekeeper restrictions.